Tridib Mitra

-Along with his wife, Alo Mitra, he edited Hungry generation magazines The Waste Paper (in English) and Unmarga (in Bengali).
+Along with his wife, Alo (Krishnakali) Mitra, he edited Hungry generation magazines The Waste Paper (in English) and Unmarga (in Bengali).
+Through these magazines, the Hungryalists disseminated manifestos (over 100 between 1961–65), constructed a transnational avant-garde network and destabilised linguistic hierarchies by moving between Bengali and English.

 Mitra and his wife started poetry readings in burning ghats, graveyards, river banks, and country liquor joints of Kolkata.
 They also delivered Hungry generation masks of demons, jokers and gods to the offices and houses of ministers, administrators, newspaper editors and other bureaucrats of the West Bengali establishment.